What can Positive Peace tell us about protest movements and civil resistance campaigns around the world? We dissect the topic with data and research.

 The sudden social disruption of civil resistance campaigns are known as endogenous shocks and particular conditions may change rapidly or build over time and result in unexpected events that have the potential to spark violence.

-According to IEP, shocks can be endogenous or exogenous.
 They can be catastrophic events that directly cause loss of life or events that trigger the outbreak of violence.
 Some shocks can be positive events, such as peace negotiations, the introduction of a new technology or the discovery of a new mineral resource deposit.

 Endogenous shocks arise from conditions inside a society including economic shocks, industrial disasters, political revolutions, we well as civil resistance campaigns.
 Exogenous originate from outside the national system, such as natural disasters.